nayefahmad/log/README.md

 - 432: mixture of experts transformers (cf. card 406 on main sub-layers in standard transformer).
 - 433: nested cross validation: https://inria.github.io/scikit-learn-mooc/python_scripts/cross_validation_nested.html (done)
 - 434: ~~how machine learning differs from optimization: Goodfellow et. al. book, p268~~ (done)
-- 199 to ~217: notes from book "Euler's Gem"
 - 435: ~~inference vs prediction: Gerds & Kattan *Medical Risk Prediction Models*, p27~~ (done)
 - 436: in `lifelines`, how do you get a conditional survival curve, and conditional prediction of e.g. median lifetime.
 See [here](https://lifelines.readthedocs.io/en/latest/Survival%20Regression.html#prediction-on-censored-subjects)
 - 437: should a non-significant variable be dropped from a _predictive_ regression model?
 See [this discussion by Frank Harrell](https://discourse.datamethods.org/t/model-selection-and-assessment-of-model-fit/321/5)
 - 438: one-hot encoding vs BOW for text - see j29, p89
 - 439: ~~visual representation of K, Q, V matrices in transformers - [Francois Fleuret slides, p5-](https://fleuret.org/public/EN_20220809-Transformers/transformers-slides.pdf) + S.Prince, _Understanding Deep Learning_, p212 & 215~~
-- 409 (review): attention output in matrix form
 - xx: determining whether to gather more data: Goodfellow et al book, p414; and 426 ("fit a tiny dataset")
 - xx?: How to tell if local minima are a problem in training a NN - Goodfellow et al, p277
 - xx?: variadic keyword args - see this [module]([url](https://github.com/nayefahmad/algorithms-and-design-patterns/blob/main/src/variadic-args-and-kwargs.py))